rafael747/blog/diy/_posts/2019-07-07-homemade-chessboard.md

 ## The approch

 I don't have the right tools to work with wood yet.
-That way, cutting the wood into little squares by hand would probally lead to a poor job.
+That way, cutting the wood into little squares by hand would probably lead to a poor job.
-So, I got an ideia to use a MDF board of the right size and use table edge tape cutted into squares to make the chess positions.
+So, I got the idea to use an MDF board of the right size and use table edge tape cut into squares to make chess positions.

   - No wood cutting necessary